Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 (1972), **1/2

-challenges that Rod Argent must have in
+challenges Rod Argent had in

 shifting from the Zombies to Argent.
 Take some pop and add more

 of each?
-Stories straddles the line between the two
+Stories

-Stewart with a slightly "better" voice, and a Beatles
+Rod Stewart clone, but Stewart with a slightly "better" voice, and a Beatles

-infatuation, but still more of a "rock" voice than a
+infatuation: more of a "rock" voice than a

-piano-pop voice by far.
+piano-pop voice, by far.
 The album's self-production overplays

 the piano-pop thing to the group's detriment as well.
 Well,